 I realized there was a break in the conversation on account of head-Yoda getting a little pushy, so I jumped back in to talk about my appreciation for walks in the woods or around village-like urban areas (think Old Town Alexandria or actual European villages).
 Any opportunity to mix conversation with nature's beauty or window shopping and people watching.
-You started to say something, but I cut you off because this is my self-summary and I don't know who you are (yet) or what you're thinking and it would be inappropriate for me to put words in your mouth.

 Feeling it was time to say something about culture, I describe my love for live theatre and how I grew up in and around community theatre.
 I manage to catch four or five shows a year, but I'd love to find a partner who would like to see more.
 I wink, suggestively.
 Appearing to remember something important, I also indicate my interest for live music, which I mostly satisfy with trips to the major small venues in the area like 9:30 Club, The Fillmore, and Jammin Java.
 I point to you, "what about you, anything you're looking forward to seeing?"